transcending1/Review/admin/subpage/modules/module_doc/Mini-Batch K-Means Clustering.md

 ### 3.init
-+ Description

-Method for initialization clustering in a smart way to speed up convergence.
-See section Notes in k_init for more details. 'random': choose k observations (rows) at random from data for the initial centroids.
-If an ndarray is passed, it should be of shape (n_clusters, n_features) and gives the initial centers.
+"Method for initialization\n            clustering in a smart way to speed up convergence.
+See section\n            Notes in k_init for more details.\n            'random': choose k observations (rows) at random from data for\n            the initial centroids.\n            If an ndarray is passed, it should be of shape (n_clusters, n_features)\n            and gives the initial centers."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |